History of the CO-OP Approach

 Global Strategy | Domain Specific Strategies |

-A global cognitive strategy, also known as a metacognitive strategy, is a structured problem-solving framework that can be used in any situation and includes an evaluation component.
+A global cognitive strategy, also known as a metacognitive strategy, is a structured framework that can be used in any situation and includes an evaluation component.
 In CO-OP, the global cognitive strategy is Goal-Plan-Do-Check.
-Clients are taught to identify a Goal, Develop a Plan, Do the plan, and Check to see if they Plan worked. | Domain specific strategies are specific to an individual, the skill being learned, and the context.
-They include body position strategies (Jim lifts his knee high when walking), attention to doing (Anna focuses on the lines when she is printing), task specification (Anna notices the long stick on the letter “b” is on the left side), task modification (to reduce fatigue, Jim cuts half the lawn one day and the other half the next), and verbal motor mneumonics (Anna thinks the letter “s” looks like a snake). |
+Clients are taught to identify a Goal, Develop a Plan, Do the plan, and Check to see if the Plan worked. | Domain specific strategies are specific to an individual, the skill being learned, and the context.
+Examples include body position strategies (Jim lifts his knee high when walking), attention to doing (Anna focuses on the lines when she is printing), task specification (Anna notices the long stick on the letter “b” is on the left side), task modification (to reduce fatigue, Jim cuts half the lawn one day and the other half the next), and verbal motor mnemonics (Anna thinks the letter “s” looks like a snake). |

 Key Feature 4: Guided Discovery